kottenator/unity-grooveshark-webapp/README.md

 -----
 Few words for people who are not familiar with Ubuntu Unity.

-Since Ubuntu 12.10 there is a great opportunity to integrate your website's might & magic with Ubuntu Unity interface.
+Since Ubuntu 12.10 there is a great opportunity to integrate your website's might & magic with Ubuntu Unity interface - [Unity web-apps](http://developer.ubuntu.com/webapps/).

 This gives you chance to:
 - show your web-app in Unity Launcher (left side-bar) and Dash (apps search popup):
 - show specific context actions (right-click on Launcher icon):